Nations line up to sign U.N. arms trade treaty, U.S. not yet

-UNITED NATIONS (Reuters) - Delegates from dozens of countries gathered in New York on Monday and signed the first treaty to regulate the $70 billion global conventional arms trade, but the United States was not among them.
+UNITED NATIONS (Reuters) - Delegates from dozens of countries gathered in New York on Monday to sign the first treaty to regulate the $70 billion global conventional arms trade, but the United States was not among them.

 On April 2, the 193-nation U.N.
 General Assembly overwhelmingly approved the U.N.
 Arms Trade Treaty that aims to keep weapons out of the hands of human rights abusers and criminals.

+Iran, Syria and North Korea cast the sole votes against the treaty at the time.
+The same three states had prevented a treaty-drafting conference at the U.N. headquarters in March from reaching the required consensus to adopt the pact.

-Argentina’s foreign minister, Hector Timerman, was the first to put pen to paper when the signing ceremony opened at U.N. headquarters on Monday.
+Argentina’s foreign minister, Hector Timerman, was the first to sign the treaty when the signing ceremony opened at U.N. headquarters on Monday.
 There was a large round of applause after he affixed his signature to the document.

-The United Nations said 62 countries from Europe, Latin America, Asia and Africa signed the treaty in the morning.
-German Foreign Minister Guido Westerwelle was due to sign shortly, making Germany the 63rd nation to join the pact.

-U.N.
-High Representative for Disarmament Affairs Angela Kane told reporters that several more states would likely be signing in the coming days, taking the initial tally to roughly 66.

 “The signing of the Arms Trade Treaty gives hope to the millions affected by armed violence every day,” said Anna Macdonald of the humanitarian group Oxfam.
 “The devastating humanitarian consequences of the ... conflict in Syria underline just how urgently regulation of the arms trade is needed.”